Chapter 2:

 — • —

-The motorcycle rushed through the urban sprawl like a comet.
-Worn-down buildings and a long bridge soon became quiet streets and rows of sleepy houses.
+The motorcycle rushed through the urban sprawl, as worn-down buildings and a long bridge soon became quiet streets and rows of sleepy houses.

 Finally, they slowed as they approached a modest, well-kept apartment building.
 The rider turned into a narrow driveway, leading to a basement garage.
-The sound of the engine faded, leaving behind an eerie silence, both heavy and relieving.
+The sound of the engine faded until it became an eerie silence.

-The girl's legs wobbled slightly as she took off the bike.
-But her stance remained firm, her eyes sharp.
+The girl's legs wobbled slightly as she got off the bike, but her stance remained firm, her eyes sharp.

 “You okay?” the rider asked.

-Her eyes snapped up, widening in surprise and suspicion.
+Her eyes snapped up to meet his, widening in surprise and suspicion.

 RavnWrath